 Elaine Sterrett Isely, Grand Rapids, MI

 Elaine Isely is the Director of Water Programs at the West Michigan Environmental Action Council, and it is in that role that she has served as advisor to the Concerned Citizens for Responsible Remediation in Rockford since 2012.
 Elaine has more than 20 years of experience in law, environmental policy, research, outreach, and public speaking.
 She holds a B.S. in Finance from the University of Maryland, a J.D. from Wayne State University, and an M.S. in Biology/Natural Resources Management from Grand Valley State University.
 She is appointed to the Michigan State Waterways Commission, the City of Grand Rapids’ Stormwater Oversight Commission, and the Michigan State Waterways Commission; and she has published several academic and technical papers on environmental and collaborative management topics.
 Elaine also serves as an advisor to Grand Valley State University Natural Resources Management Department and to the Michigan Water School led by Michigan State Extension and Michigan Sea Grant.
-She is an advocate for collaborative management of our water resources and for equitable access to clean water for all.
+She is an advocate for the collaborative management of our water resources and for equitable access to clean water for all.

 Tom Konecsni, Rockford, MI